Rajrupa1998/RJoules/README.md

 # RJoules
-Towards Energy Efficient R Programming
+Towards Developing Energy Efficient R Programming
 # Description
 RJoules measures the energy consumption of R code snippeton Intel processor and provides domain-level granular results.
 This tool can be serves as a valuable resource for developers and practitioners seeking to develop energy-aware applications using the R languaguage.